Natural gas pipeline system in the United States: Modern developments

-At the end of 2008, the U.S. had 305,000 miles of natural gas interstate and intrastate transmission pipelines in the lower 48 states.
-The full pipeline network is an estimated 3 million miles, including transmission lines as well as gathering lines, mains, and service lines to consumers.
 Transmission pipelines are generally 6 to 48 inches (15 cm to 1.2 m) in diameter, made of coated carbon steel or more recently MDPE which has the advantage of being flexible and impervious to corrosion but must be buried for UV protection; the largest diameters are for intrastate and interstate transmission lines that channel natural gas into smaller mains, and service lines.

 Many bare steel pipelines (uncoated) and other aging pipelines like those made of iron or brittle plastics, are being taken out of service and replaced to prevent pipeline failures.

 Safety

 Over the years, there have been many natural gas explosions involving pipelines in which people have been injured or killed.
 The most recent was the 2010 San Bruno pipeline explosion that killed at least four people, injured 60 and more victims are still missing.
 Portions of the San Bruno pipeline had been built in 1956.

 In ideal situations, pipeline inspection gauges or a “PIG” (see Pigging) is used to inspect and ensure the safe operation of natural gas pipelines.
 About 63 percent of all natural gas pipelines in the US cannot be properly inspected using a PIG, or automatic robot in the pipes, because the pipelines are either too old or they twist and turn and PIGs cannot operate in them.

 Many experts and studies show that the inferior oversight of gas pipelines have led to hundreds of pipeline accidents that have “killed 60 people and injured 230 others in the last five years,” according to the New York Times.
 This analysis excludes the casualty figures from the 2010 San Bruno pipeline explosion that killed 7 people and injured more than 50 others.